Police transport: Aerial

 A police aircraft is a rotary-wing aircraft, fixed-wing aircraft, nonrigid-wing aircraft or lighter-than-air aircraft used in police operations.
 They are commonly used for traffic control, ground support, search and rescue, high-speed car pursuits, observation, air patrol, riot control, and police tactical unit transportation.

 Police helicopters are normally equipped with variants such as night vision, FLIR, infrared, surveillance cameras, radar, special radio systems and engines, loudspeaker systems, tear gas dispensers, searchlights, winches and winch cables, flashing light beacons, police rescue equipment and special seating.
 Weapons are usually not attached to the aircraft.

 Police forces sometimes use military surplus helicopters, such as the Bell UH-1 Huey, but most buy their helicopters directly from major aircraft companies with necessary modifications, such as appropriate radios and high-powered spotlamps.

 Some police forces make use of drones and wingman suits.

 Water

 A police watercraft is usually a small or medium-sized vessel that is used by police agencies to patrol bodies of water.
 They are usually employed on major rivers, in enclosed harbors near cities or in places where a stronger presence than that offered by the Harbourmaster or Coast Guard is needed.

 Police boats sometimes have high-performance engines in order to catch up with fleeing fugitives on the water.
 They have been used since the beginning of the 20th century.

+In New Zealand, police vessels are designed to survive a roll over.
+This came after the 1986 tragedy of the Lady Elizabeth II which after 13 years of operation capsized killing two Wellington police officers, Constable Glenn Hughes and Senior Sergeant Phil Ward.